emlid/navio2-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 * 35 - GPIO19
 * 36 - GPIO16
 * 32 - GPIO12 available on AUX connector, 5V logic level tolerant

+###ADC pins

+Under the Navio+ you can find pads ADC2 and ADC3, they can be used as either pin 4 or 5 in APM.
+ADC range is 0-3.3V .